 “No fucking kidding,” he said staring me down.
 He didn’t waste much time looking at the putt and firmed it 15 feet back up the hill into the back of the cup.

-“Game on, mothafuckahhh,” he said giving me a hard glance.
+“Game on, mothafuckahhh,” he said pumping his fist and giving me a hard glance.

 “Do I sense some animosity?”
 I asked him with an upturned eyebrow?
 “After all, it’s a friendly game.
 Maybe a little wager would bring us closer.”

 Ham left his putt just short of the hole, and Jerry retreated back to his comfort zone with another joke.

 “Hey Ham, did you hear about the husband & wife playing in the annual couples tournament?
 She had a putt about that length, 4 or 5 inches, to win the tournament, and just as she was about to hit the ball, her husband blurted out, “Don’t leave it short!”
 She wound up ramming it four feet by the hole.
 “How could you miss that?!,” her husband yelled.
 “That was shorter than my dick!”